Amanda Ziegelmann, LPN

 Being a doula is a continuation of who she is, a wife and mother, to the next generation.
 BJ hopes her passion for these two areas of life will be of some help to others she serves in the role of doula.

-Janene is a Certified Birth and Postpartum (DONA) Doula.
+Janene is a Certified Postpartum (DONA) Doula.
 She worked as an art teacher for twelve years in the Springfield Public Schools during which time she earned her Master’s Degree in Education.
 Prior to that she was a counselor for an outdoor program for juvenile offenders for ten years.

 Amy is a Certified Birth and Postpartum (DONA) Doula.
 She is married and a mother to 6 beautiful children.
 Amy loves the blessing of motherhood and understands the challenges that go along with it.
 She has the experience of her own 5 births as well as the experience of adopting.
 She spent many years dedicated to caring for her family as her only full time job.